tonaljs/tonal/packages/roman-numeral/README.md

 > Functions to parse roman numeral strings (like the ones used for chord analysis)

-A roman numeral symbol is a string like `"bVIImaj7"` that can be used to represent chords in an abstract tonallity.
+A roman numeral symbol is a string like `"bVIImaj7"` that can be used to represent chords in an abstract tonality.

 ## Usage